cybozu-go/zombie-detector/README.md

 Zombie detector is a tool to detect Kubernetes resources that remain for a long time after deletion request.

 ## Background
-In Kubernetes, there are cases where you request the deletion of resources and it remains undeleted.
-(For example, failing to remove the finalizer or a bug in the Operator).
+In Kubernetes, resources sometimes remain undeleted after they got `deletionTimestamp`.
+It may occur from a failure to remove finalizers or a bug in Kubernetes operators.
-Such resources that remain undeleted (we call them zombie resources) can cause problems, so we want to detect them.
+These remaining resources (we call them zombie resources) can cause various problems, so we want to detect them.

-When the zombie-detector detects zombie resources, it sends information to a monitoring system such as Prometheus via Pushgateway.
+The zombie-detector is a short-lived program, which inspects a cluster and lists zombie resources.
+It sends metrics to a Pushgateway, and they can be scraped later.
-This will allow us to check the status of zombie resources on the dashboard and can make alerts.
+This allows us to check the status of zombie resources on a dashboard and make alerts.

 ## Features
-- It detects resources that remain undeleted after a certain period with a ```deletionTimestamp```.
+- It detects resources that remain undeleted after a certain period with a `deletionTimestamp`.
 - Elapsed time from deletion request and metadata of resources are pushed into [Pushgateway](https://github.com/prometheus/pushgateway).
 - We can use this both inside and outside cluster.